Veterans Memorial Coliseum (Marion, Ohio)

-The Veterans Memorial Coliseum is a 3,500-seat multi-purpose arena, in Marion, Ohio.
+The Veterans Memorial Coliseum is a 3,200-seat multi-purpose arena, in Marion, Ohio.
 It was built in 1949.

 It was home to the Marion Blue Racers indoor football team of X-League Indoor Football.

-The arena was formerly home to the Marion Barons, a minor league professional ice hockey team during the 1953-54 International Hockey League season.
+The arena was formerly home to the minor league professional ice hockey team during the 1953-54 International Hockey League season.
 The Toledo Mercurys played part of the 1955–56 season at the arena, operating as the "Toledo-Marion Mercurys."
 The most recent former tenant was the Marion Mayhem, which folded in 2010, after 5 years of participating in the CIFL (known as the Great Lakes Indoor Football League during its inaugural season).

 The Ohio Junior High wrestling championships were held at the arena.